praynal2/ifn646_project4/README.md

   - a script giving our dataset construction methods from the DDSM database API

 - **CNN**
   - A CNN model (notebook)

+- **CBIS-DDSM Dataset**
-You can find the CBIS-DDSM dataset [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629).
+- You can find the CBIS-DDSM dataset [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629).
+- Cropped Image files were used for CNN model